ymd-h/wblog/README.md

 For importable library, the situation is completely different.
 It is officially recommended that loggers should not have any handlers except `logging.NullHandler`.
-Logging should be configurable by end users through top level main script or application.
+Additionally, in our opinion, logging should be configurable by end users through top level main script or application.

 Here, we provide a set of small utility functions to help library